Shedul, the booking platform for salons and spas, raises $20M Series B at a $105M valuation

 Shedul, the online booking platform for salons and spas, has raised $20 million in Series B investment of, valuing the company at $105 million.

 The round was led by Paris headquartered VC Partech, with participation from Berlin-based Target Global, Dubai-based BECO Capital, and New York’s FJ Labs.
-In addition, personal investments were made by Jonathan Green, Partner at New York-based hedge fund Luxor Capital, and entrepreneur Niklas Östberg, Founder and CEO of Delivery Hero.
+In addition, a personal investment was made by entrepreneur Niklas Östberg, founder and CEO of Delivery Hero.

 I also understand the fundraise was oversubscribed, and on top of the $20 million included $3 million on secondary funding.
 The Series B brings the total amount raised by Shedul to $32 million to date.